datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI05-geographic-vs-projected-CRS.md

     Source: CA Furuti, progonos.com/furuti</figcaption>
 </figure>

-A few common example projections, and how they optimize the visual appearance of a region on a map, are listed below.

-# make the below into a table
-* **State Plane** Region: United States.
-Optimized for: states in the U.S. Sub regions:  north / south (withing hte state).
-Units:
-Feet
-* **Universal Trans Mercator (UTM)** Region: Entire Globe, Optimized for: regions throughout the globe.
-Sub regions: north / south (above / below the equator)divides the entire globe

 ### About UTM

-The **Universal Transverse Mercator** (UTM) system is a projected coordinate reference system.
-The earth is flattened and subdivided into zones, numbered 0-60 (equivalent to longitude) and regions (north and south)
+The **Universal Transverse Mercator** (UTM) system is a commonly used projected coordinate reference system.
+UTM subdivides the globe into zones, numbered 0-60 (equivalent to longitude) and regions (north and south)